 - Or you can read the instructions below the infographic.

 1. Write the amount of the cheque in words (in French).

 Payez contre ce chèque: = Pay against this cheque.

-The first two lines on a French bank cheque are reserved for the amount of the cheque which you must write out in words.
+The first two lines on a French bank cheque are reserved for the cheque amount, which you must write out in words.
 And you must write the amount out in French.

-If you don’t speak French or you don’t know how to spell French numbers, this could be a problem because you cannot write out the amount in English or any other language for that matter.
+If you don’t speak French or don’t know how to spell French numbers, this could be a problem because you cannot write out the amount in English or any other language.